 ESTABLISHMENT OF HEADWAY

-In mid 70's Japanese acoustic guitar industry began getting bigger thanks to the influence from popluar folk singer and groups such as "Yoshida Takuto" and "Kaguyahime".
-However it was still hard to find a decent quality acoustic guitar at affordable price in Japanese market at that time.
-The guitar industry at that time were yet to have enough knowledge and experince to build quality acoustic guitars.
+In the mid 1970s the Japanese acoustic guitar industry began to expand, thanks in part to the influence of such popular folk singers and groups as Yoshida Takuto and Kaguyahime.
+However, it was still hard to find an affordable, decent quality acoustic guitar in the Japanese market at the time.
+The domestic guitar industry as yet lacked the knowledge and experience to build quality acoustic instruments.

-FIRE ACCIDENT AND DISCONTINUTION OF PRODUCTION
+FIRE AND DISCONTINUATION OF PRODUCTION

-RESUMING ACOUSTIC GUITARS
+RESUMING ACOUSTIC GUITAR PRODUCTION

-While we were steadily enhancing the business of electric guitars and basses year by year since rebuilding the company, we gradually got aware of people's voices to demand for Headway acoustic guitars.
+While we were steadily enhancing our electric guitar and bass business year after year, we also became aware of a gradually growing demand for Headway acoustic guitars.

-And in order to deliver Headway's quality to a wider range of people, we also produces more affordable lines called "Universe" series and "JT series" under quality control of experienced bulders.
-In the meantime Momose keeps building his own Customshop guitars to serve with the most discerning guitarists who seek for their idealinstruments.
+In order to deliver Momose’s quality to a wider range of people, we also produce the more affordable Universe and JT series, with quality control supervised by experienced builders.
+Meanwhile, Momose continues to build his own Custom Shop guitars to suit the most discerning guitarists in search of their ideal instruments.